Sochatchov (Hasidic dynasty): Leadership in Poland

-The third Sochatchover Rebbe, Dovid Bornsztain (1876–1942), eldest son of Shmuel Bornsztain, grew up near his grandfather, the Avnei Nezer, who was his primary teacher.
-After his marriage, he lived in his grandfather's house, continuing to learn from him.
+The third Sochatchover Rebbe, Dovid Bornsztain (1876–1942), eldest son of Shmuel, grew up near his grandfather, the Avnei Nezer, who was his primary teacher.
+After his marriage, he lived in his grandfather's house, continuing to study under him.
 He served as the Rav of Vishgorod, where he established a yeshiva patterned after the Sochatchov learning style, and served as Rav of Tomashov after World War II.
-Upon his father's death in January 1926, Bornsztain was appointed third Sochatchover Rebbe by his father's Hasidim.
+Upon his father's death in January 1926, Dovid was appointed third Sochatchover Rebbe by his father's Hasidim.
 He established his court in Pabianice, near Łódź, and founded a network of yeshivas under the name Yeshivat Beit Avrohom in Łódź, Warsaw, and other Polish cities.
 He was an active member of Agudath Israel of America and the Moetzes Gedolei HaTorah and became known as one of the generation's leading Rebbes.

-After the invasion of Poland in 1939, the Rebbe was smuggled into the Warsaw Ghetto on forged documents.
+After the invasion of Poland in 1939, Dovid was smuggled into the Warsaw Ghetto on forged documents.
 His home became a center for Torah study and gatherings of rabbis and activists.
 He supervised the education of several hundred Sochatchover yeshiva students in the ghetto.
-When the deportations began, the Rebbe hid in a shop on 67 Genesha Street, where he died of heart failure on 17 November 1942.
+When the deportations began, Dovid hid in a shop on 67 Genesha Street, where he died of heart failure on 17 November 1942.
 His wife, sons, daughters, sons-in-law and grandchildren were all murdered by the Nazis in the spring of 1943.
-All of the Rebbe's many manuscripts were destroyed, save for a few pages containing chidushim (new Torah thoughts) on the Passover Haggadah.
+All of Dovid's many manuscripts were destroyed, save for a few pages containing chidushim (new Torah thoughts) on the Passover Haggadah.
 These pages were later published as Chasdei Dovid together with the ninth volume of Shem Mishmuel, his father's work, which deals with the Haggadah.